 Rear door toward the roof line

-Set the swing-door end to face the eave where the crew works so walk-in loading and ground-throw share one path.
+Set the swing-door end of the bin to face the eave where the crew works to simplify ground-throw and walk-in loading.

 Surface protection